-Automation of a labelling conveyor system
+Automation of a labelling conveyor system with PLC Arduino

-Industrial Labelling solution with Arduino
+Industrial Labelling solution with controller Arduino

-Arduino Automation for Industrial Labelling
+PLC Arduino Automation for Industrial Labelling

-- Accurately apply labels to bottles in motion
+Accurately applying labels to bottles in motion

-- Allow to variable conveyor speed
+Allowing variable conveyor speed

-- Allow for inconsistent distance between bottles
+Allowing for changeable distance between bottles

-- Pull label web through dispenser
+Pulling label web through the dispenser

-- Smooth, consistent labelling at all speeds
+Smooth, consistent labelling at all speeds

-A servo system is required to provide the torque and speed to overcome the friction of the dispensing head and the inertia of the large label roll.
+A servo system is required to provide torque and speed to overcome the friction of the dispensing head and the inertia of the large label roll.
 A second servo motor is used to rotate the conveyor.

-As previously mentioned, a photosensor connected to the Arduino based PLC controls the position of the bottles on the conveyor belt.
+As previously mentioned, a photosensor connected to the industrial Arduino based PLC controls the position of the bottles on the conveyor belt.

-To obtain the data of the encoder, it has been connected to two inputs with interruption of the PLC based on Arduino, in this way, the Industrial Shields PLC will not be making requests constantly to obtain the data of the encoder, it has been connected to two inputs with interruption of the Arduino based PLC.
+To obtain the data of the encoder, it has been connected to two inputs with interruption of the PLC Arduino based on open source.
+In that way, the programmable logic controller will not be making requests constantly to obtain the data of the encoder, it has been connected to two inputs with interruption of the PLC Arduino.
 For each servo, purely digital PLC outputs are needed (making the connections with its respective driver).